An amateur comedienne, Liz loves humor and practical jokes, including funny songs. All hail April 1st & Oct. 31st! ;-)

 Wrapping up the First Half of the Year

-Well, folks, as the famous cartoon piggy used to say, “That’s all, folks.”
+Well, folks, as the famous cartoon piggy used to say, “Th-th-th-That’s all, folks.”
 I’ll be back after having corralled the oddball days to celebrate for the rest of the year.

 After all, I figured it was time for something different, instead of the same old holidays everyone already knows.
 And off I went in search of 'different.'

-I'll let good old Half Dome stand as a metaphor for half the year.
-If you're ready to jump right into the latter part of the year, here it is!
+I'll let good old Half Dome stand as a metaphor for the first half of the year.

 Ta-ta for now!